Influx of robots has “no aggregate effect” on German employment levels

 Gibbs suggests introducing policies that “enable people and firms to more flexibly and creatively realize ICT’s potential to enrich careers and improve work–life balance.
 They would increase productivity and should encourage innovation.”

-Read more articles from IZA World of Labor on innovation and the future of work.
+Read more articles from IZA World of Labor on the future of work.

 Contact our science and innovation spokesperson, Richard B. Freeman.